This post is by Sam Moses, CEO of RetailOps.

 Use Images: I can’t tell you how many times a wrong order goes out because an employee didn’t correctly match the inventory to the order.
 A quick and easy way to make sure your fulfillment process is accurate are to use images.
 Put images on the outside of the stock item or on the purchase order / picking slip.
 This will ensure that the picker and shipper are using visual cues to check that the correct item was pulled.

-I go into more detail on these three processes in a recent article I wrote on improving inventory management systems.
+I go into more detail on these three processes in an article I wrote on improving inventory management systems.

 Challenge #3 – Order Fulfillment Accuracy